beeminder/road/README.md

 2016.07.08 Dreev refactors the code a bit
 2016.07.07 Dreev moves it to Glitch (then known as HyperDev) 2016.04.24 Uluc shows off http://www.ceng.metu.edu.tr/~saranli/road/vertical.html

-# Take a daystamp like "20140831" and return unixtime.
-If it's already a
-# unixtime, dayfloor it.
-def dayparse(s):
-  if s is None or nummy(s): return dayfloor(s)  #TZFAT
-  try:
-    return time.mktime(datetime.datetime.strptime(s, "%Y%m%d").timetuple())
-  except Exception:
-    return s

-# Take unixtime t and return a daystamp like "20140831"
-def dayify(t):
-  if t is None or stringy(t): return t if t < 0: t = 0 # bugfix for confused road matrix; should fix upstream return datetime.datetime.fromtimestamp(t).strftime('%Y%m%d')